Harambee Stars thrash Seychelles 5-0 in dominant World Cup qualifier win

 More To Read

-- Harambee Stars up two places in latest FIFA rankings
+- Harambee Stars drop four places to 113th in FIFA rankings after tough Turkey outing

 Kenya struck early, with Ryan Wesley Ogam opening the scoring in the 7th minute.
 Duke Abuya delivered a well-placed free kick, and the towering striker met it with a powerful header to put the hosts in front.
 Just minutes later, Ogam nearly doubled his tally after connecting with a quick exchange between Duke Abuya and Olunga, though his effort only won a corner.